KxSystems/docs/docs/community.md

 ---
-title: Te worldwide community of q and kdb+ developers | kdb+ and q documentation
+title: The worldwide community of q and kdb+ developers | kdb+ and q documentation
 description: The community of kdb+ developers is active around the world and around the clock.
 author: Stephen Taylor
 ---